dbjohnson/advent-of-code/solutions/day9/README.md

---- Day 9: All in a Single Night ---
+#Day 9: All in a Single Night

 Every year, Santa manages to deliver all of his presents in a single night.